 As of April 2021, the Government of Canada owns approximately 6.4% of Air Canada.

-In April 2021, Air Canada dropped the planned takeover of Transat A.T. after failing to secure approval from the European Commission.
+In April 2021, the takeover of Transat A.T. by Air Canada was dropped following a failure to secure European Commission approval.

 In October 2021, the Government of Canada acquired 6.4% of Air Canada in return for financial support to mitigate the impacts from the COVID-19 pandemic.

-In June 2022, Air Canada announced it was cancelling over 150 daily flights in the summer due to unprecedented pressure in the aviation industry after pandemic-era restrictions were lifted.
+In June 2022, Air Canada announced it was cancelling over 150 daily flights in the summer due to unprecedented and unexpected pressure in the aviation industry after the provincial governments across the country began lifting pandemic-era restrictions.

-In September 2022, Air Canada welcomed the Government of Canada's decision to lift remaining COVID-19 restrictions.
+In September 2022, Air Canada welcomed the Government of Canada's decision to lift remaining COVID-19 restrictions, including requirements for wearing masks on aircraft, testing and quarantine, and the compulsory use of ArriveCAN.

-As of January 2024, Air Canada flies to 64 domestic and 158 international destinations.
+As of January 2024, Air Canada flies to 64 domestic destinations and 158 international destinations across Asia, Africa, the Americas, Europe, and Oceania.

 Air Canada plans to roll out Wi-Fi to its international fleet starting in 2026.